 The status of white-beaked dolphins, relative to OSP, in U.S. Atlantic coast waters is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine population trends for this species.
-Because there are insufficient data to calculate PBR, it is not possible to determine if the Western North Atlantic stock is strategic or if U.S. fishery-related mortality and serious injury for this stock is insignificant and approaching zero mortality and serious injury rate.
-However, because the stock has a marginal occurrence in U.S. waters and there are no documented takes in U.S. fisheries, this stock has not been designated as strategic.
+The total documented U.S. fishery-related mortality and serious injury for this stock (0) is less than 10% of the calculated PBR (10.0) and, therefore, is considered to be insignificant and approaching zero mortality and serious injury rate.
+This is a non-strategic stock because the 2001-2005 estimated average annual human related mortality does not exceed PBR.